-Most of us have used Siri, Google Assistant, Cortana or even Bixby at some point in our daily lives.
+Most of us have used Siri, Google Assistant, Cortana, or even Bixby at some point in our lives.
 What are they?
 They are our digital personal assistants.
-They help us find useful information when you ask for it using your voice; you can say “Hey Siri, show me the closest fast food restaurant.” or “Who is the 21st President of the United States?” and the assistant will respond with the relevant information by either going through your phone or searching the web.
-This is a small example of artificial intelligence!
+They help us find useful information when we ask for it using our voice; we can say ‘Hey Siri, show me the closest fast-food restaurant’ or ‘Who is the 21st President of the United States?’, and the assistant will respond with the relevant information by either going through your phone or searching on the web.
+This is a simple example of Artificial Intelligence!
 Let’s read more about it!

 What is Artificial Intelligence?

 Artificial Intelligence is the ability of a computer program to learn and think.